hhaassnnaaiinn/Discord-Bot-with-Upload-App/README.md

 ### 3. Additional Features:

 #### File Upload Feature:
+- Users can upload large files now by using the `!upload` command in Discord.
 - The Flask app provides a file upload form.
 Users can upload files to **Google Drive**.
 - After uploading, a **shareable link** for the uploaded file is sent to the Discord channel.